ipspace/netlab/docs/labs/clab.md

       daemons: /etc/frr/daemons
 ```

-_netlab_ tries to locate the templates in the current directory, in a subdirectory with the name of the device, and within system directory ```templates/provider/clab/<device>```. ```.j2``` suffix is always appended to the template name.
+_netlab_ tries to locate the templates in the current directory, in a subdirectory with the name of the device, and within the system directory ```templates/provider/clab/<device>```. ```.j2``` suffix is always appended to the template name.

 For example, the ```daemons``` template used in the above example could be ```./daemons.j2```, ```./frr/daemons.j2``` or ```<netsim_moddir>/templates/provider/clab/frr/daemons.j2```; the result gets mapped to ```/etc/frr/daemons``` within the container file system.

 You can use the ```clab.config_templates``` node attribute to add your own container configuration files[^UG], for example:

-[^UG]: As the global provider parameters aren't copied into node parameters, use groups to specify the same set of configuration templates for multiple devices.
+[^UG]: As the global provider parameters aren't copied into node parameters, use groups to specify the same configuration templates for multiple devices.

 ```
 provider: clab